szchen01/Process-Manager/README.txt

 verifier.py: Verifies and scores a proposed solution. questiongenerator.py: Generates a new test case.
 Useful if you want to test your code further.

-running scripts with no arguments gives info on expected input
+Running scripts with no arguments gives info on expected input